salahineo/contact-form/README.md

 1. Download, then install [XAMPP](https://www.apachefriends.org/download.html) web server
 2. Download this project, then rename its directory to `contact-form`
 3. Copy the `contact-form` directory to the `htdocs` directory which exists in XAMPP installation path
-4. Start XAMPP control panel from your Desktop, then start `Apache` web server, and `MySQL` server
+4. Start XAMPP control panel from your Desktop, then start `Apache` web server
 5. Open your browser, and type `http://localhost/contact-form`, to open the application

 ### Configurations